yujiadou88/HK_NPI_Study/README.md

 -   [Figure 2](NPI_NatureComm_mot_scripts/Figure_2.r).

-\*Scripts for results presented in Supplementary file will be uploaded soon.

 ## 10B.
 Modes of transmission of influenza B virus in household

 Continued with the above study on influenza A, we further explore the modes of transmission of influenza B virus based on the same household settings.
 We found aerosol transmission may be an important mode of spread of influenza B virus.
 The point estimates of aerosol transmission were slightly lower for influenza B virus compared to previously published estimates for influenza A virus in both Hong Kong and Bangkok.

-Results described in the manuscript are reproduced in the following scripts which can be run in [R](http://www.r-project.org "R statistical software homepage"):
+Results described in [Cowling et al. (2014, PLoS ONE)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0108850) are reproduced in the following scripts which can be run in [R](http://www.r-project.org "R statistical software homepage"):

 -   [scripts](NPI_PLoSOne_motB_scripts/dataframe.r) to reformat the raw data (used in some of the other scripts here).